veilchen-web/veilchen/docs/tutorial_app.rst

 This works exactly the same way with ``FlupServer``, ``CherryPyServer`` and ``FapwsServer``.

-.. rubric:: Running Bottle on Apache with mod_wsgi
+.. rubric:: Running Veilchen on Apache with mod_wsgi

-Maybe you already have an Apache_ or you want to run a Bottle-based application large scale - then it is time to think about Apache with mod_wsgi_.
+Maybe you already have an Apache_ or you want to run a Veilchen-based application large scale - then it is time to think about Apache with mod_wsgi_.

 We assume that your Apache server is up and running and mod_wsgi is working fine as well.
 On a lot of Linux distributions, mod_wsgi can be easily installed via whatever package management system is in use.

-Bottle brings an adapter for mod_wsgi with it, so serving your application is an easy task.
+Veilchen brings an adapter for mod_wsgi with it, so serving your application is an easy task.

 In the following example, we assume that you want to make your application "ToDo list" accessible through ``http://www.mypage.com/todo`` and your code, templates and SQLite database are stored in the path ``/var/www/todo``.